HolgerPeters/blog/_drafts/bootstrap_bayes.md

   parameter).

-The subtle, systematic difference that remains between the bayesian and the bootstrap method for larger sample sizes (the bayesian rate is consistently smaller than the bootstrapped rate) is the influence of the prior, that never completely vanishes (although it is negligible given the statistical fluctuations).
+The subtle, systematic difference that remains between the Bayesian and the bootstrap method for larger sample sizes (the Bayesian rate is consistently smaller than the bootstrapped rate) is the influence of the prior, that never completely vanishes (although it is negligible given the statistical fluctuations).